kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_INTEGRATION_GUIDE.md

 }
 ```

-This integration provides significant performance improvements with minimal code changes and maintains full backward compatibility.
+This implementation provides significant performance improvements with zero code changes and is the only generation method available.